RedHatInsights/insights-host-inventory/docs/connect_to_k8s_env.md

     ```bash
         make run_inv_mq_service_test_producer
     ```
-    The `make` command complain that kafka broker not available and shoud provide the address, which should look like `env-ephemeral-spxayh-509fc239-kafka-0.env-ephemeral-spxayh-509fc239-kafka-brokers.ephemeral-spxayh.svc`
+    The `make` command complains that the kafka broker is not available and should provide the address, which should look like `env-ephemeral-spxayh-509fc239-kafka-0.env-ephemeral-spxayh-509fc239-kafka-brokers.ephemeral-spxayh.svc`
-7. Add the the Kafka broker address to your local `/etc/hosts` file
+7. Add the Kafka broker address to your local `/etc/hosts` file
     ```bash
         127.0.0.1 env-ephemeral-spxayh-509fc239-kafka-0.env-ephemeral-spxayh-509fc239-kafka-brokers.ephemeral-spxayh.svc
     ```